Valium is the brand name for the prescription medication diazepam and is classified as a benzodiazepine.

-Unlike other benzos, Valium has a fairly wide range of other uses and is regularly prescribed to help with:
+Unlike other benzos, Valium has a relatively wide range of different uses and is regularly prescribed to help with:

 - Muscle spasms

 - Benzodiazepine withdrawal syndrome

 That last one may seem surprising, but Valium is the drug of choice for weaning someone off an addiction to other stronger or more dangerous benzos.
 Because Valium has a very long half-life, it makes it easier to taper down dosage with less discomfort from withdrawal symptoms.

 Still, even though Valium can be a very beneficial drug when used correctly under the proper circumstances, it is commonly acknowledged as having a high risk for both addiction and abuse.
 Even when it’s being used in medical maintenance therapy for benzodiazepine withdrawal, it is administered in very low doses for only a short period of time, as people can build up a tolerance to Valium within less than a week of regular use.

 What is perhaps most dangerous about misusing Valium, as well as any other benzodiazepine, is that people who are abusing it are rarely ever abusing just Valium.
 When someone is using Valium with other drugs, they are much more likely to overdose or suffer an adverse or even life-threatening reaction to mixing these substances.